-Our principal executive office is located at 845 Berkshire Blvd., Suite 200, Wyomissing, Pennsylvania 19610 and our telephone number is (610) 401-2900.
+Our principal executive office is located at 845 Berkshire Boulevard, Suite 200, Wyomissing, Pennsylvania 19610 and our telephone number is (610) 401-2900.
 Our internet address is www.glpropinc.com.
-The information found on, or otherwise accessible through, our website is not incorporated into, and does not form a part of, this prospectus or any other report or document we file with or furnish to the SEC.
+The information contained on, or otherwise accessible through, our website is not incorporated by reference in, and does not form a part of, this prospectus or any other report or document we file with or furnish to the SEC.